iDatalink Maestro ADS-MRR Interface Module

 The ADS-MRR module also allows you to use your factory steering wheel audio controls with your new receiver.
 Using the intuitive web programming interface, each factory button can be assigned a specific radio function.
 Better yet, you can also assign a secondary "press and hold" radio function to each factory button, effectively doubling what can be controlled.

-Important Note: iDatalink Maestro RR is not compatible with a Mac or Windows 10.
+Important Note: iDatalink Maestro RR is not compatible with a Mac.